atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 # Using Collections to build the blogs page

-Most databases have a way to query data, in Atomic this is done with Collections.
-A collection is a dynamic resource created by Atomic server based on the props we give it. @tomic/lib makes it very easy to create them and iterate over them.
+Most databases have a way to query data, in Atomic, this is done with Collections.
+A collection is a dynamic resource created by AtomicServer based on the props we give it.
+@tomic/lib makes it very easy to create them and iterate over them.

 ## Creating the model and data

-Lets first add a `blogpost` class to our ontology.
+Let's first add a `blogpost` class to our ontology.

 Give it the following required properties: